 We target investments with attractive going-in yields and growth potential in markets with demographic profiles that support necessity-based retail concepts.
 According to Costar, there are approximately 15,000 grocery-anchored shopping centers within the United States.
-We believe, based upon our market research, that there are approximately 5,800 properties that are anchored by a grocer ranked #1 or #2 by sales with our targeted demographic profile that we view as potential acquisition candidates for us.
+We believe, based upon our market research, that the total addressable market consists of approximately 5,800 properties that are anchored by a grocer ranked #1 or #2 by sales with our targeted demographic profile.
 Our portfolio median household income in the 3-mile trade area is approximately \$68,100, which compares favorably to the U.S. median household income of \$68,700 in 2019 according to US Census Bureau data.
 The average population in the 3-mile trade area in our portfolio is approximately 61,000 people.
-We believe our demographic metrics line up well with those of our top two grocer Neighbors, Kroger and Publix.
-According to Synergos Technologies, Inc., Kroger stores average 55,000 people in the three-mile trade area with median household incomes of \$63,000, and Publix stores average 63,000 people in the three mile trade area with median household incomes of \$68,000.
-Our performance and experience have proven these demographics support our grocer and inline Neighbors as we have maintained high occupancy levels and successfully grown rents.
-We have realized sector-leading renewal spreads among our public peers for the three year period 2017-2019 and in the first quarter of 2021.
+Our performance and experience have proven these demographics support our grocer and inline Neighbors, maintaining high occupancy and allowing us to grow rents.